work-ed-cyber/into-to-cyberwarfare/README.md

-<h1> Lesson 11.1: Introduction to Data Security  </h1>
+<h1> Lesson 12.1: Introduction to Cyber Warfare  </h1>
 <h2> Summary</h2>

-<p1>In this lesson, students will be introduced to the fundamentals of data security.
-They will explore why data security is critical, understand various threats to data security, learn about foundational principles of safeguarding data, and familiarize themselves with best practices to ensure data protection.</p1>
+<p1>In this lesson, students will explore the realm of cyber warfare, its historical and geopolitical significance, and its major players.
+They will examine landmark cyber attacks, understand the roles of various actors from nation-states to hacktivists, and touch on the ethical challenges of digital warfare. </p1>
 <br>

 <h2>Learning Objectives</h2>
 <ul>
-<li>Understand and explain what data security is and why it's critical in today's digital age.</li>
+<li>Understand and explain the concept of cyber warfare and how it fits into the broader context of global conflict.</li>
   <br>
-<li>List and describe common threats to data security, including malware, phishing, man-in-the-middle attacks, and physical theft.</li><br>
+<li>Outline the evolution of cyber warfare, highlighting key incidents that have shaped its trajectory.</li><br>

-<li>Understand and elucidate the primary principles behind data security: Confidentiality, Integrity, and Availability.</li><br>
+<li>Differentiate between the various actors involved in cyber warfare, from nation-states to individual hacktivists.</li><br>

-<li>Define and differentiate between the concepts of authentication and authorization.</li><br>
+<li>Describe significant cyber attacks that have had international repercussions and their implications on geopolitics.</li><br>

-<li>Acknowledge the significance of regular employee training in maintaining and enhancing data security in organizations.</li>
+<li>Explain the strategic importance of cyber warfare in the context of international relations and national security.</li>
 </ul>